ARMe-Leute/EDS_2024_fork/BL/Readme.md

 ## Reset HM17 module
 Inconsistency in datasheet

-## Setting BAUD rate
+## Baud Rate Configuration

-After a restart HM17 stops working properly
+After a restart HM17 stops working properly (as stated in the datasheet, it defaults to BAUD 1200 and ignores AT commands), so you have to reset the module

 ## ::usart2TXComplete not working
-Interrupt doesn't fire, so it isn't working

-## ::dmacUsartSendString does no input checking
-If input is to long it is written over the buffer limit -> bad
+- The usart2TXComplete flag is not functioning correctly
+- UART transmission complete interrupt doesn't fire as expected
+- Workaround: Don't check the status

+## Buffer Management
+- ::dmacUsartSendString lacks input validation for buffer boundaries
+- Potential buffer overflow if input exceeds allocated space
+- Improvement needed: Add length checking before transmission

 ## Button problem
 Somtimes the botton keeps beeing registerd as pressed, which results in jumping over steps

 ## RX Buffer
-Instead of fetching the buffer in a fixed interval, save a pointer to the original buffer (Like the TX buffer).
-To indicate the that either no new chars where received or a message was terminated witn `\n` you could simply use a bool.
+Instead of fetching the buffer (which copies the data), save a pointer to the original buffer (Like the TX buffer).
+To indicate the that either no new chars where received or a message was terminated witn `\n` you could simply use a bool flag.

+---
+PS: If you want something to laugh, have a look at [this](https://docs.qq.com/doc/DUEVrZVhwbWZQdXNm) support document [https://www.deshide.com/product-details.html?pid=1663325&_t=1670572585]

 ---
 This documentation was reviewed and improved with the assistance of ChatGPT.